'Justice Delayed Is Justice Denied' As Government Shutdown Affects Federal Courts

 "It will be a disaster," is how Friedland of New York's Southern District sums it up.
 "The judicial process will almost come to grinding halt."

-He's working around the clock on contingency plans for every detail, large and small.
-"I have to go speak to all the delis and local restaurants in town and say 'we would like to continue to order [jury lunches] from you, but [after the 31st] all I can offer you is an IOU.'"
-He also worries whether juror candidates will show up, if the courts no longer pay their $50.00 day stipend, and reimburse them for travel.
+He is working around the clock on contingency plans for every detail, large and small.
+"I have to go speak to all the delis and local restaurants in town and say, 'We would like to continue to order [jury lunches] from you, but [after the 31st] all I can offer you is an IOU.' " He also worries whether juror candidates will show up, if the courts no longer pay their $50 daily stipend and reimburse them for travel.

-He's also looking into a Plan B, in case he can't keep the maintenance crews who keep the court house running.
+He is also looking into a Plan B, in case he can't keep the maintenance crews who keep the courthouse running.
 Friedland is now dusting off an old doomsday plan, designed years ago during the bird flu scare.

 "I never thought we'd have to use it for this," Friedland says.
-"But if in fact the buildings can't stay open, we literally will have judges at their kitchen tables with a lap top computer with a camera on top, looking at a defendant who's sitting at a U.S. Marshalls' holding cell somewhere, conducting these hearings."
+"But if in fact the buildings can't stay open, we literally will have judges at their kitchen tables with a laptop computer with a camera on top, looking at a defendant who's sitting at a U.S. marshals' holding cell somewhere, conducting these hearings."

-Meantime, many prosecutors and public defenders like Julie Olson, are vowing to keep working, with or without a paycheck.
+Meantime, many prosecutors and public defenders, like Olson, are vowing to keep working, with or without a paycheck.

 "We're going to still have to do whatever it is we have to do," she says.
-"We'll beg, borrow, and...well, not steal," she chuckles, before turning serious again.
+"We'll beg, borrow, and ... well, not steal," she says, chuckling, before turning serious again.
 "Even if I'm not paid, I still can't let my client sit in a prison.
 It just can't happen.
-My client's liberty interest comes first. "
+My client's liberty interest comes first."

 Still, the prospect of going unpaid does weigh on her.

-"It's very nerve wracking," she sighs.
-"I'm well in to my forties, and I still have substantial student loans...that I'm paying off, and living expenses, so the threat is frightening."
+"It's very nerve-wracking," she says.
+"I'm well into my 40s, and I still have substantial student loans ... that I'm paying off, and living expenses, so the threat is frightening."

-Judge Castillo calls it a betrayal of public servants, who are already sacrificing by working for a government salary, when they could make more in the private sector.
+Castillo calls it a betrayal of public servants, who are already sacrificing by working for a government salary when they could make more in the private sector.
 "It feels like we're on the front lines trying to fight a battle while our own forces are shooting us in the back." he says.

-Since the shutdown, he says he's already seen about 5 percent of his staff retire, or quit.

-"I'm losing key people," he exclaims.
+Since the shutdown, he has already seen about 5 percent of his staff retire, or quit, he says.
+"I'm losing key people," he says.
 "What are we doing here?
 This is just so self-defeating."

-Especially since the defections will only make it even harder to dig out through the big backlog of cases courts will face, when the shutdown finally ends.
+Especially since the defections will only make it even harder to dig out from the big backlog of cases courts will face, when the shutdown finally ends.